Cottage Grove, Oregon: History

 Cottage Grove post office was established in 1855 east of present-day Creswell.
 It was named by its first postmaster, G. C. Pearce, whose home was in an oak grove.
 In 1861, the office was moved to the present site of Saginaw; then in the late 1860s, to the southwesternmost part of present-day Cottage Grove, on the west bank of the Coast Fork Willamette River.
 When the Southern Pacific railroad was built through the area in the 1870s, Cottage Grove station was placed more than half a mile northeast of the post office, on the river's east side.
 This was the start of a neighborhood dispute that lasted for nearly 20 years.
 The people living near the post office did not want it moved to the railroad station, so a new office was established at the station with the name Lemati, a Chinook Jargon word that means "mountain".
 Lemati office ran from November 1893 to September 1894, but in March 1898 the Cottage Grove office was renamed Lemati, and ran that way until it was permanently renamed Cottage Grove in May 1898.

+Gold mining preceded both agriculture and timber as a major economic driver for the area.
+Gold was first discovered near Bohemia Mountain southeast of town in 1858, and a small group of prospectors worked the area until the district went idle during the early years of the Civil War.
+The Bohemia mining district, an area of about nine square miles in the Cascade Range roughly 25 miles southeast of Cottage Grove, became the most productive of the mining areas in the Western Cascades, with mines extracting mostly gold and silver, along with copper, zinc, and lead.
+By 1865 the district had grown to around 2,000 mines and drew more than 2,000 miners from around the world; proceeds from the district helped fund the founding of Cottage Grove.
+One mine engineer used his wages to attend the 1893 Chicago World's Fair, where he observed an early electric light plant; on returning, he established Cottage Grove's first electric plant and incandescent lighting system.
+Mining activity declined gradually, and much of the district was abandoned after the world wars and the Great Depression, as gold mining was not considered essential to wartime production and the industry did not recover its earlier scale afterward.